spase-group/crondo-node/README.md

   + the "jobs[].mailto" can have multiple recipients, each separated by a comma.
   + "timezone" can be any timezone name from the [tz list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
   + The schedule for running the task is relative to the specified timezone.
+  + if "job[].notifyOnly" is true only the description is emailed, output from task is not sent.
+  + "logAs" will write the output of the task in the specified file.
+Patterns in the file name are replace on each run of the task.
   + The default timezone is "America/Los_Angeles".